A heart-rhythm check (ECG) on certain antipsychotics

 If you start an antipsychotic that can affect heart rhythm, an ECG should be considered when you have risk factors.

-In our analysis of de-identified U.S. psychiatric records, this step was missing 81% of the time it should have happened.
+Across de-identified U.S. psychiatric records, we found this step was missed about 81% of the time it should have happened.

 - I'm starting an antipsychotic - given my history, should I have a heart-rhythm check (ECG) first?